SafaErden/Mastermind/README.md

 <h3 align="center"> In this project, I built the Battleship game by using ruby.
 The main goal is to put into practice the main concepts of Object Oriented Programming.
 Particularly, classes and access to their attributes.</h3>

-- If you want to play it online, visit [this repl link](https://repl.it/@SafaErden/Battle-Ship) to reach and play my Battleship game online.
+- If you want to play it online, visit [this repl link](https://repl.it/@SafaErden/Mastermind) to reach and play my Masterming game online.

 <h2>How to start the game?</h2>